comp-medchem/LigExtract/README.md

 The of identified ligands in the output file, and their corresponding cleaned proteins, are stored under **projectname/pdbs_filtered_chains/uniprotQuery/aligned_pdbs**.
 Here, *projectname* corresponds to the name you provided earlier, and *uniprotQuery* will correspond to each query in your input file.
 In this directory, a **pymol session file** (*.pse) is also saved with all ligands clustered (each cluster has a color and a code registered in the **clusters** directory).

 All structures inside a given uniprot query are aligned and saved separately (ligands and proteins in their own individual files).
 The **unaligned complexes** are also saved one level up, in **projectname/pdbs_filtered_chains/uniprotQuery**.

+The original, raw list of ligands after the first pass (module 1) of ligand identification is saved in **rawlist_extraction.txt**.